SELLING THROUGH CONVERSATION

 When you act as an advocate, it’s less likely that people will treat you as an adversary.

 Too often, salespeople are focused on the close.
-In fact, they should be focused on things that have to happen before the close--such as the first impression.
+Focus on things that happen before the close--such as the first impression.

 The first 15 seconds